image

 • The overseas employment is incidental to your Singapore employment (i.e. you are required to travel overseas as part of your job requirements);

-• You have a trade/business in Singapore, and you are carrying on a trade/business overseas which is incidental to your trade carried out in Singapore; and
+• You have a trade/business in Singapore, and you are carrying on a trade/business overseas which is incidental to your trade conducted in Singapore; and

 • You are employed overseas on behalf of the Singapore Government.